2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/i/web/status/1277909390159306752

-### Police pepper-spray, strike and shoot protestors at point-blank range | June 30th
+### Police pepper-spray, strike and shoot protesters at point-blank range | June 30th

-Full footage shows police pushing protestors east under dispersal order from LRAD speaker.
-Protestors move slowly and walk backwards.
-Two officers then shove protestors with their batons.
-Another protestor steps in between them and is pepper-sprayed.
+Full footage shows police pushing protesters east under dispersal order from LRAD speaker.
+Protesters move slowly and walk backwards.
+Two officers then shove protesters with their batons.
+Another protester steps in between them and is pepper-sprayed.

-Footage then shows police attempting to tear banner out of the hands of protestors obeying dispersal instructions.
-Another officer runs over and shoots protestors repeatedly from a range of less than five feet.
+Footage then shows police attempting to tear banner out of the hands of protesters obeying dispersal instructions.
+Another officer runs over and shoots protesters repeatedly from a range of less than five feet.
 Guidelines for riot rounds are for use at 10-30 yards.

 tags: shoot, projectile, property-destruction, baton, shove, strike, pepper-spray, spray, protester